Research and Development Tax Credits for Businesses

 - payments to employees who work on research projects in your business

-The IRS says that research that qualifies for the tax credit must be
+The IRS says that research that qualifies for the tax credit must be for "discovering information that is technological in nature."
+The research must also be about improving "function, performance, reliability, or quality."

 What Tax Credits are Available?
 How Do These Tax Credits Work?